 Update on Cyberattack on Volue

-Reference is made to the press release 5 May 2021 regarding the cyberattack on Volue, impacting operations in some of the company’s business areas.
-Mitigating actions were immediately implemented and the company has hosted public updates and webinars every morning.
-Visit volue.com/urgent-updates for the full records on the cyber-attack.
+Reference is made to the press release 5 May 2021 regarding the cyber-attack on Volue, impacting operations in some of the company’s business areas.
+Mitigating actions were immediately implemented and the company hosted regular public updates and webinars to the stakeholders.

-Information on the cyber-attack will be continuously updated on volue.com/urgent-updates.
+Information on the cyber-attack has continuously been updated on volue.com/urgent-updates.

 “We deployed all relevant resources to manage the situation and immediately decided to share all knowledge during and after the attack.
 Volue has received tremendous support and feedback from our customers and the cybersecurity environment, and our position as a leading provider of safe operations is verified as battle-proven.
 All applications are deemed safe, we have issued formal verification and risk evaluations, in addition to the publication of a post mortem document “ Straume says.